NeuroTechAnalytics/TransformerCARE/README.md

-# TransformerCARE: Speech-Based Early Detection of Cognitive Impairment
+# TransformerCARE: A Novel Speech Analysis Pipeline Using Transformer-Based Models for Cognitive ImpAiRment DEtection

 ## Overview